 Look out for large changes down to suggested areas of the new site not getting indexed or large increases suggesting potential duplication issues.

-44: Compare Number of Search Engine Entry Pages with Benchmark
+44: Compare the Number of Search Engine Entry Pages with the Benchmark

 Compare the number of search engine entry pages reported in Web analytics on the new site compared to the old site.

-Unless you’ve dramatically increased or decrease the number of pages on your site, your aim is to be near the benchmark.
+Unless you’ve dramatically increased or decreased the number of pages on your site, your aim is to be near the benchmark.

 So, there you have it, the Ultimate SEO Website Migration Guide.
-We hope that it helps you to ensure your website migration is a smooth one!
+We hope that you’ve found it useful and that it helps you to ensure your website migration is a smooth one!

 Download our Bonus Free Website Migration Checklist